Back to Blog

 Understanding the difference between AI receptionist, AI agent, and AI chatbot terminology is essential for agencies positioning voice AI solutions.
 AI receptionists handle inbound calls, AI agents execute complex workflows across channels, and AI chatbots manage text-based conversations.
 Use the right term for each client's needs, and you will set correct expectations, close more deals, and reduce churn.

-For agencies ready to offer all three capabilities under one platform, explore Trillet White-Label at $99/month (Studio) or $299/month (Agency with unlimited sub-accounts).
+For agencies ready to offer all three capabilities under one platform, explore Trillet White-Label at $99/month (Studio) or $299/month (Agency with unlimited sub-accounts), with usage around $0.12 per minute, as of June 2026.
+For the full positioning playbook, see the White-Label Voice AI Platform Guide.

 Related Articles